GagandeepKaur97/C0768688_W2020_MAD3125_FP/README.md

 ### second screen is the login screen , on which two  text fields, login and password along with that there is one checkbox with the login button.alert is there if login and password is wrong.

 ###  on the third screen , there are list of customers who has bills .
+### there   are three customers when we click on that particular customer then it will display all the details of that particular customer.